 The plan was ultimately used for construction, meaning the second-floor walkway support was connected to the fourth-floor walkway.
 This meant that the upper hanger rods of the fourth-floor walkway took on the undue strain, as they had to hold double the load initially intended.
 The design change, though seemingly subtle, was enough to critically undermine the safety of the structures.

 The connections spectacularly failed, and the fourth-floor and second-floor bridges plunged to the floor of the crowded atrium below.
-As the dust settled, piles of steel, concrete, and glass-encased many bodies.
+As the dust settled, piles of steel, concrete, and glass encased many bodies.
 Rescue teams would later liken the scene to a war zone.
-It must have been a terrible sight.

 Rescuers arrive on the scene of the civil engineering disaster